Undocumented Female, Mother Of Two Young U.S. Citizens, Facing Deportation

 Our client was facing deportation to Mexico for being in the U.S. without documents.
-She was raising two young U.S. citizen children, ages 13 & 8.
+She was raising two young U.S. citizen children, ages 13 and 8.
 One of her children was exceptionally gifted in academics whereas the other child suffered from ADD.
-In Immigration Court, we won “Cancellation of Removal” by showing that her deportation would cause “exceptional and extremely unusual hardship” to her citizen children.
-Outcome: DEPORTATION CANCELED, GRANTED PERMANENT RESIDENCY
+In the Immigration Court, we won “Cancellation of Removal” by showing that her deportation would cause “exceptional and extremely unusual hardship” to her citizen children.
+Outcome: Deportation Canceled, Granted Permanent Residency.

-Our permanent resident client was detained without bond by ICE and facing imminent deportation to Belize based on three crimes designated “aggravated felonies” by immigration.
-We filed Post-Conviction Relief Motions with the Los Angeles Superior Court and reduced the criminal sentences.
-Because of our successful post-conviction work, DHS moved the immigration judge to terminate immigration proceedings and our client was able to return home to his family.
-Outcome: CRIMINAL SENTENCES REDUCED.
-DEPORTATION PROCEEDINGS TERMINATED.
+Our permanent resident client was detained without bond by ICE and faced imminent deportation to Belize based on three crimes designated “aggravated felonies” by immigration.
+We filed post-conviction relief motions with the Los Angeles Superior Court and reduced the criminal sentences.
+Because of our successful post-conviction work, DHS moved the immigration judge to terminate immigration proceedings, and our client was able to return home to his family.
+Outcome: Criminal Sentences Reduced.
+Deportation Proceedings Terminated.

 Undocumented Male Previously Ordered Deported By A Judge

 Our client is a native of Thailand who came to our office after he had already been ordered deported by a judge.
 We took over the case and reopened the judge’s deportation order at the appellate court level.
 After reopening the case, we worked with the government to terminate immigration court proceedings, and the client applied for permanent residency through his U.S. citizen wife.
 Outcome: Immigration Case Reopened, Deportation Order Vacated, And Client Granted Permanent Residency.